S-FM/faim-mcp/README.md

 npm run lint
 ```

-Then in Claude Desktop config, use the local path:
+Then use the local path:

 ```json
 {